 1. Number of Players - 7

-· Minimum number of players to start match: 5, one of whom shall be a goalkeeper.
+· Minimum number of players to start match: 5, one of which should be the goalkeeper.

 · Substitution limit: none.

-· Substitution method: “flying substitution” - Players can substitute anytime they wish during the game when the ball is out of play (except goalkeepers who need to inform the referee if they want to substitute).
-Players must always leave and enter the pitch from the same side.
+· Substitution method: “flying substitution” - Players can substitute after notifying the referee and he/she prevents the game from restarting.
+Players must always leave and enter the pitch from the same place.

 2. Main Referee Duties